Black Apple Awards celebrate Arkansas creatives

 FAYETTEVILLE, Ark.
-(KNWA) — The 5th Annual Black Apple Awards celebrated Northwest Arkansas’ finest creatives in Fayetteville on Friday.
+(KFTA) — The 5th Annual Black Apple Awards celebrated Northwest Arkansas’ finest creatives in Fayetteville on Friday.

 Visitors to TheatreSquared could find immersive performances from NWA ballet dancers, music from local DJs, creative installations from some of the area’s best artists, and even tarot card readings.